Sanjiin Bayar: Re-appointment

+On 11 September 2008, following the MPRP's victory in the June election, Bayar was re-elected as prime minister with 65 infavour and 1 against during a parliamentary vote.
+In his second term, he led a coalition government between the MPRP and opposition Democratic Party.
+Under his leadership, the Government of Mongolia finally signed an investment agreement to mine the Oyu Tolgoi copper deposit in 2009.
+The deal was later revealed that in fact it was in favor of the investors.
+According to some sources, after his resignation he moved to the US and bought several properties on his daughter and relatives names.
+Later it was found that he has several offshore accounts.
+It is believed that he still had influences in the MPP which is confirmed by a leaked video footage in which he gives advice to Miyeegombyn Enkhbold, the official head of the party, for his 2017 presidential election speech preparation.

 Declining health and resignation

 Bayar was admitted to a hospital in Ulaanbaatar in October 2009.
 Because of his declining health, Bayar announced his resignation in a letter to the State Great Khural one week later on 26 October 2009.
-A meeting held two days later confirmed that the parliament had accepted his resignation.
-Bayar apologised to those who had voted for him.
+A meeting held two days later confirmed that the parliament had accepted his resignation, in which Bayar apologised to those who had voted for him.
 Norovyn Altankhuyag, the First Deputy Prime Minister, temporarily moved up as Bayar's replacement.
 Bayar then was succeeded by Sükhbaataryn Batbold on 29 October 2009.

-On 8 April 2010, Sanjiin Bayar read his written request to resign from the chairmanship of the Mongolian People's Revolutionary Party due to declining health reasons to the conference of the party and then was replaced by Sükhbaataryn Batbold for the position on the same day from the party conference.
+On 8 April 2010, Sanjiin Bayar read his written request to resign from the chairmanship of the Mongolian People's Revolutionary Party due to declining health reasons to the conference of the party and then was replaced by incumbent premier Sükhbaataryn Batbold for the position on the same day from the party conference.

 Arrest

-On 11 April 2018, Bayar and Chimediin Saikhanbileg, another former prime minister of Mongolia, were arrested by the anti-graft agency of Mongolia.
+On 11 April 2018, Bayar and Chimediin Saikhanbileg, another former prime minister of Mongolia, were arrested by the anti-graft agency, the Independent Authority Against Corruption.